Posterior vitreous detachment, lattice degeneration, and retinal breaks

 In the case of symptomatic PVD with no peripheral retinal pathologies

-These cases don’t require any prophylactic treatment only followed within two months, then every six to twelve months.
+These cases don't require any prophylactic treatment only followed within four weeks, then every two months, then every six to twelve months.

 In the case of symptomatic PVD with vitreous hemorrhage but no retinal breaks